-- Two compulsory pre-departure sessions will be held on 16 October and 25 November 2013.
+- Two compulsory pre-departure sessions will be held on dates to be confirmed.

-- The full program fees are due no later than 16 November 2013.
+- The full program fees are due no later than TBC.

-- Students are responsible for additional costs including visas, return airfares and transfers, comprehensive travel insurance, food and entertainment costs and any other associated costs.
+- Students are responsible for additional costs including visas, return airfares and transfers, food and entertainment and any other associated costs.

-- The United States Studies Centre will liaise with the Palazzo Westwood to organise accommodation.
+- The United States Studies Centre will organise the accommodation.

-- Students consent that photographs or film recordings taken in connection with the LA Placement Program may be used for marketing purposes by the University of Sydney, the United States Studies Centre or the University of California Los Angeles Extension.
+- As a participant of the program students agree that photographs or film recordings taken in connection with the LA Placement Program may be used for marketing purposes by the University of Sydney, the United States Studies Centre or the University of California Los Angeles Extension.